Federal Work Study Information for Students

 If you will be working for the College and not at an off-site employer, you will also need to complete the following trainings:

-The Data Security, FERPA, and Ethics trainings can be found on Blackboard.
+The Data Security, FERPA, and Ethics trainings can be found on Ultipro.
 Although Federal Work Study positions are designed to be flexible, FWS positions also come with responsibilities.
 All Federal Work Study students are expected to follow the guidelines below.
 Continued failure to fulfill these responsibilities may result in the Federal Work Study student’s termination.

 Federal Work Study Student Responsibilities